-VOLT® provides the best low voltage outdoor LED bulbs in a full range of types and styles.
-Specifically designed for landscape lighting, our LED bulbs are built with weather resistant, commercial grade components to maximize their life-span.
-They feature a conformal coating on all LED circuit boards to prevent corrosion and water damage.
+VOLT® has the best low voltage outdoor LED bulbs in a full range of types and styles.
+Specifically designed for landscape lighting, our LED bulbs are built with weather-resistant, commercial-grade components to maximize their life span.
+A conformal coating on all LED circuit boards prevents corrosion and water damage.
 They utilize the latest LED technology, are ETL and UL listed and are backed by our no-hassle lifetime warranty.
-And as with all of our products, they're sold with factory-direct low prices.
+And like all VOLT® products, they have factory-direct low prices.

 Made for Use in Damp Locations | UL & ETL Listed | Lifetime Warranty

 The most common landscape lighting bulb, the MR16 is often used in spotlights, downlights, in-grade lights and more

 Due to their omni-directional light distribution, G4 Bi-Pin bulbs are used in path lights, step lights and flood lights

 Durable, watertight PAR36 lamps are ideal for below-ground fixtures like in-ground lights and well lights, as well as some flood lights